Bad Luck Fale: Bullet Club (2013–2025)

 Fale was absent most of the year as he was unable to return to Japan due to border closures as a result of the COVID-19 pandemic.
 He returned in November, competing in the 2020 World Tag League with Chase Owens, however, the pair ended the tournament with 3 wins and 6 losses, failing to advance to the final.
-On December 22, it was announced that Toru Yano would face Fale for the Official KOPW 2020 Trophy in a Bodyslam or No Corner Pads match after Yano's stipulation won the majority of the fan vote.
+On 22 December, it was announced that Toru Yano would face Fale for the Official KOPW 2020 Trophy in a Bodyslam or No Corner Pads match after Yano's stipulation won the majority of the fan vote.
 The following day, Fale was defeated by Yano after he was bodyslammed.
 On night 1 of Wrestle Kingdom 15, Fale advanced from the New Japan Ranbo match to compete in a four way match for the Provisional KOPW 2021 Trophy.
 On night 2, Fale failed to win the four way match that also included Toru Yano, Chase Owens, and Bushi.

 In March 2021, Fale entered in the 2021 New Japan Cup, but was eliminated in the first round after he was counted out in a match against Toru Yano.
-From November 14 to December 12, Fale and Chase Owens again competed in the World Tag League, failing to advance to the final after finishing the tournament with 6 wins and 4 losses.
+From 14 November to 12 December, Fale and Chase Owens again competed in the World Tag League, failing to advance to the final after finishing the tournament with 6 wins and 4 losses.
 On night 1 of Wrestle Kingdom 16, Fale failed to advance from the New Japan Ranbo match.
 Fale received a bye to the second round of the 2022 New Japan Cup, but was eliminated by Hiroshi Tanahashi.
 At Wrestling Dontaku 2022, Fale and Chase Owens won the IWGP Tag Team Championship in a three-way tag team match.
-They lost the titles on June 12, at Dominion 6.12 in Osaka-jo Hall.
+They lost the titles on 12 June, at Dominion 6.12 in Osaka-jo Hall.
 Also at the event, Fale was announced to be a part of the G1 Climax 32 tournament in July, where he would compete in the A Block.
 He finished with 6 points, failing to advance to the semi-finals.